Robust Subspace Clustering with Compressed Data

 \subsection{Computational Complexity}

-After obtaining $\hat{V}_0$, the K-Means clustering step needs only $O(nkr)$ time and is often fast.
-So, most of the computational resources required by Algorithm~\ref{alg:clustering} are consumed by its Step 4, i.e., Algorithm~\ref{alg:ap}, which iteratively solves the RSP problem in~\eqref{eq:rsp:noisy}.
+After obtaining $\hat{V}_0$, it is known that the K-Means clustering step needs $O(nkr)$ time.
+So, it remains to make clear the computational complexity of Algorithm~\ref{alg:clustering}, in which the computational resources are mostly consumed by its Step 4, i.e., Algorithm~\ref{alg:ap}, which iteratively solves the non-convex optimization problem in~\eqref{eq:rsp:noisy}.

-Regarding Algorithm~\ref{alg:ap}, its Step 6, i.e., the computation of the matrix $M-RS$, needs $pn+mpn$ elementary operations.
-The update of the variable $V$ could be finished by computing the partial-$r$ SVD of a $p\times{}n$ matrix and thus has a complexity of $O(pnr)$.
+Regarding Algorithm~\ref{alg:ap}, its Step 6---the computation of the matrix $M-RS$, needs $pn+mpn$ elementary operations.
+The update of the variable $V$ can be finished by computing the partial-$r$ SVD of a $p\times{}n$ matrix and thus has a complexity of $O(pnr)$.
 To compute the gradient given in~\eqref{eq:gradient}, $mnp+4pnr+4pn$ elementary operations are required.
 That is, Step 8, which is indeed the most expensive step in Algorithm~\ref{alg:ap}, has an $O(mnp)$ complexity.
 The shrinkage operator used in Step 9 is computationally cheap, as it needs only $O(mn)$ time.
 In summary, each iteration in Algorithm~\ref{alg:ap} has an $O(mnp)$ complexity, thereby the overall complexity of our Algorithm~\ref{alg:clustering} is $O(mnpl+nkr)$, where $l$ is the number of iterations required by Algorithm~\ref{alg:ap} to get converged.

 Up to present, the convergence rate of the alternating proximal method has not been fully understood.
 Empirically, we have found that at most 1000 iterations are needed for Algorithm~\ref{alg:ap} to produce near optimal solutions.
 So, it would be adequate to consider the computational complexity of our RPS as $O(mnp)$.
 Moreover, since the matrix multiplication operators are easily parallelizable, the proposed algorithms are indeed fairly fast, especially when running on Graphics Processing Unit (GPU).